-The HSA scheduler
+The HSA scheduler (power saving scheduler)

-- The thread with the lowest ID that hasn't terminated is guaranteed to eventually be executed.
-Also known as the energy-saving scheduler - Called: - "HSA" Heterogeneous System Architecture, programming language proposed by AMD for new systems. - The HSA language appears to be defunct now, but the scheduler is a good fit for mobile devices (esp. mobile GPUs).
+- The thread with the lowest ID that hasn't terminated is guaranteed to eventually be executed. - Called: - "HSA" Heterogeneous System Architecture, programming language proposed by AMD for new systems. - The HSA language appears to be defunct now, but the scheduler is a good fit for mobile devices (esp. mobile GPUs).